fire burning farm field

 Tools & Equipment Value

 If your tools and equipment are insured for Actual Cash Value (ACV), ensuring you have the right value insured on your policy is best.
-Since the pandemic, the cost of things has fluctuated dramatically when compared to that combine you purchased in 1998.
+Since the pandemic, the cost of things has fluctuated dramatically when compared to the combine harvester you purchased in 1998.
 If your insurance limit is too low, you must pay part of the repair/replacement bill out of pocket.
 If the accident occurs during harvest season, that’s not an easy thing to do.
 Don’t insure for the amount you paid for something.
 Set your value limit based on what it would cost you to buy it brand new in today’s pricing.

 Farm Fires